International Space Station: Fleet operations

 Forward ports are at the front of the station in its usual orientation and direction of travel.
 Aft is the opposite, at the rear.
 Nadir points toward Earth, while zenith points away from it.
 Port is to the left and starboard to the right when one's feet are toward Earth and one is facing forward, in the direction of travel.

 Cargo spacecraft that will perform an orbital re-boost of the station will typically dock at an aft, forward or nadir-facing port.

 Crewed

-As of 4 August 2025, a total of 290 individuals from 26 countries had visited the International Space Station (ISS), including both government-sponsored astronauts and privately funded spaceflight participants.
-The United States accounted for 170 of these visitors, followed by Russia with 64, Japan with 11, and Canada with 9.
-Italy had 6 visitors, while France and Germany had each sent 4.
+As of 14 February 2026, a total of 294 individuals from 26 countries have visited the ISS, including both government-sponsored astronauts and privately funded spaceflight participants.
+The United States accounted for 172 of these visitors, followed by Russia with 65, Japan with 11, and Canada with 9.
+Italy had 6 visitors, France had 5 and Germany had 4.
 Saudi Arabia, Sweden, and the United Arab Emirates each had 2 individuals visit the ISS.
-One person had traveled to the ISS from each of the following countries: Belarus, Belgium, Brazil, Denmark, Hungary, India, Israel, Kazakhstan, Malaysia, the Netherlands, Poland, South Africa, South Korea, Spain, Turkey, and the United Kingdom.
+One person has traveled to the ISS from each of the following countries: Belarus, Belgium, Brazil, Denmark, Hungary, India, Israel, Kazakhstan, Malaysia, the Netherlands, Poland, South Africa, South Korea, Spain, Turkey, and the United Kingdom.